 She later edited Betjeman’s Britain for the Folio Society and wrote 100 English Houses illustrated with pictures from the Country Life Archives.

 Candida was a Commissioner for English Heritage between 1992 and 2001 and also served as a member of their Audit Committee as well as their Churches and Cathedrals Committee.
 Between 1975 and 1990 she and her husband were responsible for the day-to-day running of a thoroughbred stud farm.
 Together they bred the winners of sixty races.

-Candida is a contributing editor of Vogue and is still travelling England on or behind a horse as she did throughout her childhood.
-She is a member of the MCPS through her song writing lyrics, Patron of the Dance Scholarship Trust, a Vice President of the Churches Conservation Trust, on the advisory board of the Railway Heritage Trust, and a member of the Waddesdon Garden Committee.
-She is also Chair of the John Betjeman Young People’s Poetry Competition.
+Candida was a contributing editor of Vogue.
+She was a member of the MCPS through her song writing lyrics, Patron of the Dance Scholarship Trust, a Vice President of the Churches Conservation Trust, on the advisory board of the Railway Heritage Trust, and a member of the Waddesdon Garden Committee.
+She was also Chair of the Betjeman Poetry Prize.